mickfuzz/phd4/_posts/thesis_chapters/2025-6-3-TheoreticalFramework_v7.md

 ## An overview of CHAT concepts relevant to this study

+BETTER LINK FROM LAST SECTION.
-The following concepts are CHAT concepts relevant to this study which are relevant to putting CHAT to work via formative interventions.

-The work of the Laboratory of Comparative Human Cognition (LCHC), in particular the previously mentioned after-school intervention Fifth Dimension (5D) [@cole_mind_1997], provides useful concepts related to the development and analysis of culture through joint activity [@valsiner_cultural-historical_2007] which are explored in this section.
+This section outlines key CHAT concepts  relevant to this study which have emerged from the process of undertaking formative interventions.
+Most of the concepts treated emerged from the work of the Laboratory of Comparative Human Cognition (LCHC); in particular the research on the after-school intervention Fifth Dimension (5thD) [@cole_mind_1997], has provided  useful concepts related to the development and analysis of culture through joint activity [@valsiner_cultural-historical_2007]; namely: design based approaches, mutual appropriation, third spaces, idiocultures, funds of knowledge, and communities of learners.

+### Third spaces and funds of knowledge

 Cole's approach in this area  The programme emphasised sustainability, mutuality, and a utopian ideal of creating a new activity system, insulated from some of the more debilitating aspects of mainstream schooling and broader societal forces [@blunden_formative_2023].
-The following theoretical concepts, beneficial to this thesis, have been developed or utilised by various researchers associated with LCHC: design based approaches, mutual appropriation, third spaces, idiocultures, funds of knowledge, and communities of learners.

-### idioculture

-Cole describes the value of researchers being involved in early evolution of interventions in their observations in adaptations of the 5D programme based on the culture of the host partners and young participants.
-Following Fine [@fine_boys_1987], Cole employs the term _idioculture_ [@cole_fifth_2006, p.32] to highlight the evolution of a novel, micro culture within the 5D programme.
-In line with Downing-Wilson [-@downing_wilson_sociogenesis_2011], novel idiocultures do not emerge from thin air; rather they encompass the traits of the diverse cultural systems of stakeholders [@cole_idiocultural_2017].
-Cole describes the utility of idiocultures as concrete ways of studying the dynamics of cultural variability between different sites, as well as practical means to shape the programme's activities based on participants' previous experiences [@cole_idiocultural_2017].

-### Third spaces and funds of knowledge

-This interpretation of the practical utility of idiocultures resonates with the concepts of third spaces and funds of knowledge.
+**third spaces**

+The concept of third space is helpful in the context of this study in particular as a space between home life and formal education rooted in a sociocultural understandings of learning.

+Look at how Moje opertationalised third spaces too.
+See dissertation on third space here [@bellocchi_learning_nodate]

+The process of blending the knowledge and discourses of the first space (home life) with the motivations of the second space (school or institution) into a new third space has been explored in various studies [@moje_working_2004; @gutierrez_developing_2008; @gutierrez_developing_2008; @bryant_academic_2009].

+**fok**

 Funds of knowledge (FoK), a term popularised by one of the research partners of the 5D, Luis Moll [@moll_funds_1992], locates home discourses and practices as resources that can be drawn upon by teachers and participants to facilitate learning in school or other environments, thereby achieving more equitable and inclusive learning experiences.
 This approach is particularly valuable for learners whose home life is culturally distant from school discourses.
 Moje and colleagues [@moje_working_2004] explore the use of FoK in the context of interventions outside of school, aiming to develop content literacy.

-The process of blending the knowledge and discourses of the first space (home life) with the motivations of the second space (school or institution) into a new third space has been explored in various studies [@moje_working_2004; @gutierrez_developing_2008; @gutierrez_developing_2008; @bryant_academic_2009].
+The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
+Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures.
+This resulted in a form of deficit thinking about the performance of these communities [@moll_funds_1992].

+The concept of funds of knowledge (FoK) emerged from research within United States Latino communities.
+FoK refers to knowledge that household members have gained as part of their lived experience and social practices [@moll_funds_1992].

+In the original study home visits were carried out to better inform design of after-school activities.
+However there limits to this approach, including only some families were visited, and adult focused nature of process [@rajala_utopian_2023].

 Rajala and colleagues [-@rajala_utopian_2023] problematise the use of FoK in third spaces.
 They critique the superficial application of FoK, which may perpetuate cultural stereotypes and thus maintain the existing negative status quo [@rajala_utopian_2023].
 Additionally, the practical challenge of gathering sufficient relevant data on home cultures to inform a more nuanced use of FoK would be very time-consuming.
 To address these issues, they advance the concept of funds of identity, which allows for an exploration of home cultures within the scope of the intervention through the creation of identity artefacts with participants [@subero_mediation_2018].

-**fok**
-The concept of funds of knowledge (FoK) emerged from research within United States Latino communities.
-FoK refers to knowledge that household members have gained as part of their lived experience and social practices [@moll_funds_1992].

-In the original study home visits were carried out to better inform design of after-school activities.

-However there limits to this approach, including only some families were visited, and adult focused nature of process [@rajala_utopian_2023].

-The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
-Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures.
-This resulted in a form of deficit thinking about the performance of these communities [@moll_funds_1992].

-Look at how Moje opertationalised third spaces too.
-See dissertation on third space here [@bellocchi_learning_nodate]

-The concept of third space is helpful in the context of this study in particular as a space between home life and formal education rooted in a sociocultural understandings of learning.